- What's New

 Scenarios

-If the original storage space is insufficient as your services grow, you can scale up storage space of your DB instance.
+If the storage space is not enough for your workloads, you can scale up storage space of your DB instance.

 ---|---|